HershbergerLab/hershlab-website/index.md

 %}

 {% capture text %}
 We are working to characterize, understand, and improve nutritional quality and flavor in vegetables.
-So far, our focus is on butter beans and sweet corn.
+Our current focus crops are butter beans and sweet corn.

 {%
   include link.html